Steerable Chatbots: Exploring Personalization Control Interfaces via LLM Activation Steering: Introduction

-Activation steering has emerged as a promising method \arxiv{for modifying} the outputs of LLMs \arxiv{to express} desirable behaviours and content using inference-time injections of lightweight steering vectors \cite{Subramani2022-ow, Liu2023-lk, Turner2023-wy}.
-During forward inference, pre-computed \arxiv{steering} vectors representing the desirable \arxiv{preferences can be} added to the representations at the residual stream of the LLM, which can effective steer the output without significant degradations to quality \cite{von-Rutte2024-pt}.
-Steering offers potential benefits over other methods of personalization as it does not require any re-training of model weights like finetuning \cite{hu2021lora}; it offers finer control than natural language prompting \cite{Panickssery2023-hl}; and it can be applied persistently \textit{or} conditionally once the user's preferences are learned \cite{Lee2024-ds}.
-Activation steering's low-resource requirements also makes it a good candidate for on-device consumer applications, such as for mobiles and AR/VR technology.
+To shift this burden away from users, we explore the paradigm of \textit{directly steerable} chatbot interfaces for LLM personalization, provisioning users with manipulatable control over aligning the LLM with their latent preferences.
+In our steerable chatbots paradigm, users would not need to describe their preferences through prompting, as they can achieve their desired personalization through manipulating a linear steering factor.
+Figure \ref{fig:teaser} displays an example of how a question \textit{``Where should I eat dinner?"} can diverge significantly --- steering towards \textit{luxury} (\textbf{\textit{+100}}) results in high-end Michelin restaurants, while steering towards \textit{budget} (\textbf{\textit{-100}}) produces casual chain restaurants that are matched to the user.

-We apply activation steering to control the preference-based content expressed by LLMs, such as in dimensions like cost, ambiance, and culture, which are highly relevant for AI-assisted lifestyle planning tasks like \textit{gift shopping} and \textit{travel planning}.
-We first validate the technical method through a set of robust computational experiments across five open-source LLMs, focusing on quantifying the effect of steering on preference expressions.
-We then convert steering into three chatbot interface designs encompassing diverse interaction methods and conduct a within-subjects ($n=14$) user study to investigate the effectiveness of steering in matching real users' latent preferences.
-We also collect subjective perceptions and interview results, and synthesize qualitative findings that explore how individual values shape what users prefer in personalization interfaces.
+We leverage activation steering, a method for inducing desired behaviours in LLMs, and explore how it can be exposed through diverse user-facing controls for LLM personalization.
+Activation steering has emerged as a promising method for controlling LLM behaviours through injecting lightweight `steering vectors' into the internals of the model \cite{DBLP:conf/acl/SubramaniSP22, DBLP:conf/icml/LiuY0Z24, Turner2023-wy}.
+During forward inference, the pre-computed vectors are added to the representations at the residual stream of the LLM to modulate its outputs.
+The strength of \camera{activation} steering is set with a \textit{linear factor}, which controls the expression of the behaviour with a direction (positive or negative) and a magnitude.
+This factor is persistent, prompt-independent, and mappable to user-facing controls. \camera{Activation} steering provides computational benefits as it does not require any re-training of model weights like fine-tuning \cite{DBLP:conf/iclr/HuSWALWWC22}; it offers more granular control than natural language prompting \cite{DBLP:conf/acl/RimskyGSTHT24}; and it can be applied persistently or conditionally once the user's preferences are learned \cite{lee2025programming}.
+Although the technique has been primarily used in AI safety for model alignment, it creates an opportunity to expose the behavioural control of LLMs to users. \camera{Specifically, we adapt and apply the method developed by \citeauthor{DBLP:conf/icml/RutteABH24}}